 Netherlands country brief

 The Netherlands is a parliamentary democracy with a constitutional monarchy.
 King Willem-Alexander is the head of state, having been invested as monarch upon the abdication of his mother, Queen Beatrix, on 30 April 2013.
-Long renowned for its internationalist outlook, the Netherlands was a founding member of the European Union (EU), the UN, NATO and OECD.
+Long renowned for its internationalist outlook, the Netherlands was a founding member of the European Union (EU), the United Nations (UN), the North Atlantic Treaty Organization (NATO) and the Organisation for Economic Cooperation and Development (OECD).
 With Belgium and Luxembourg, it is also a member of the Benelux Economic Union.
 While the capital city of the Netherlands is Amsterdam, the Dutch Government and Parliament are located in The Hague.

 In the Netherlands, the political powers of the monarch are largely ceremonial.
 Until recently, the monarch played an influential role by selecting the informateur who began the process of identifying possible parliamentary coalitions which could lead to the formation of a new Council of Ministers, or Cabinet.
-This prerogative was transferred, for the first time, to Parliament following elections in 2012.
+This prerogative was transferred to Parliament following elections in 2012.
 Effective executive authority in Government is exercised through the Prime Minister, who presides over the Council of Ministers and who is usually the leader of the largest party in the Second Chamber of Parliament (equivalent to the House of Representatives in Australia).
-The Council of Ministers usually comprises thirteen to sixteen ministers and a number of state secretaries, who traditionally support ministers.
+The Council of Ministers usually comprises 13 to 16 ministers and a number of state secretaries, who traditionally support ministers.

-There are three levels of government in The Netherlands: national, provincial and municipal.
-The Netherlands is divided for administrative purposes into twelve provinces, each administered by a directly-elected Provincial Council, a Provincial Executive and a Sovereign Commissioner, who is appointed by royal decree.
+There are three levels of government in the Netherlands: national, provincial and municipal.
+The Netherlands is divided for administrative purposes into 12 provinces, each administered by a directly-elected Provincial Council, a Provincial Executive and a Sovereign Commissioner, who is appointed by royal decree.

-A broad centrist coalition comprising the liberal (VVD) and the Labour Party (PvdA) was sworn into office on 5 November 2012, following elections in September of that year.
+A broad centrist coalition comprising the conservative-liberal People's Party for Freedom and Democracy (VVD) and the Labour Party (PvdA) was sworn into office on 5 November 2012, following elections in September of that year.
 Mark Rutte, leader of the VVD, is the Prime Minister of the Netherlands.
-Mr Rutte also served as Prime Minister under the previous VVD/Christian Democrat minority coalition government which governed the Netherlands from October 2010 until April 2012.
+Mr Rutte also served as Prime Minister under the previous VVD/Christian Democrat minority coalition government, which governed the Netherlands from October 2010 until April 2012.
 Lodewijk Asscher (PvdA), former Deputy Mayor of Amsterdam, was appointed Deputy Prime Minister and Minister of Social Affairs and Employment.
-Frans Timmermans (PvdA), a former State Secretary for European Affairs (2007-2010) and diplomat, is Foreign Minister.
-Under the current Government Liliane Ploumen (PvdA) will serve as Minister for Foreign Trade and Development Cooperation, reflecting the strong correlation which the Netherlands sees between international trade and development.
+Bert Koenders (PvdA), a former Minister for Development Cooperation, was appointed Foreign Minister in October 2014 following the departure of Frans Timmermans, who took up the position of First Vice President at the European Commission.
+Under the current Government, Lilianne Ploumen (PvdA) serves as Minister for Foreign Trade and Development Cooperation, reflecting the strong correlation which the Netherlands sees between international trade and development.

 Foreign policy overview